equinor/fmu-dataio/docs/overview.rst

 Some metadata contents are *static to the FMU case*, meaning that they will be the same for all data belonging to a specific case.
 Example: Metadata about the case itself.

-Other metadata are dynamic, i.e. they will vary per item which is exported.
-For instance, content metadata are dynamic as some surfaces are in depth domain, some in time and other represents e.g. an average property.
+Other metadata are object-specific, i.e. they will vary per item which is exported.
+For instance, content metadata are object-specific as some surfaces are in depth domain, some in time and other represents e.g. an average property.

 Basicly it works like this in a FMU run:

     * *Metadata static for the model* comes from the fmu-config YAML file.
     * *Metadata static for the case* comes from ERT.
-    * *Dynamic metadata* must be provided in the export.
+    * *Object-specific metadata* must be provided in the export.

 The metadata is materialized as .yaml-files together with the actual data files, as described in the FMU standard.
 This means that for each file, e.g. an exported surface